pedromfedricci/books-futures-explained/src/1_futures_in_rust.md

-If you find the concepts of concurrency and async programming confusing in general, I know where you're coming from and I have written some resources to try to give a high-level overview that will make it easier to learn Rusts Futures afterwards:
+If you find the concepts of concurrency and async programming confusing in general, I know where you're coming from and I have written some resources to try to give a high-level overview that will make it easier to learn Rust's Futures afterwards:

 * [Async Basics - The difference between concurrency and parallelism](https://cfsamson.github.io/book-exploring-async-basics/1_concurrent_vs_parallel.html)